SergioHRV/ApplyDigitalDemo/README.md

 ### Installation

 ------------
-This app does not use any third-party libraries, so the installation process is just cloning the ApplyDigitalDemo github repository.
+This is the installation process for ApplyDigitalDemo github repository.

 ```
 git clone https://github.com/SergioHRV/ApplyDigitalDemo.git
 ```
+> If building fails for the ADDemo.xcdatamodeld file, in xcode just delete the reference in ADDemo/Data/PersistentStorage and add the file reference again, it should be in the same folder